Why Therapy Is Crucial For Refugee Children

 Offer Mental Help Support If You Can

-Since we met the refugees at the park regularly, we noticed that they would get jumpy when a car door closes loudly, or someone honks too much.
+Since we met the refugees at the park regularly, we noticed that they would get jumpy when a car door closed loudly or someone honked too much.
 Adult or not, their reactions were the same.
 Even if I was not a psychologist, I could quickly tell that the family was most likely suffering from post-traumatic stress disorder (PTSD).
 From what I gathered, this condition was common among victims of war and violence, which they clearly were.

 helping-a-family-of-refugees-settle-in-the-community